-9.1.7.7 Short FDM String
+10.1.8.7 Short FDM String

-The SHORT string is a sequence of 23 ASCII characters containing simply information about frequency deviation FD and time deviation TD, seperated by a space character.
-The string is send out at the beginning of every new REF time second and ends with the characters Carriage-Return (Hex code 0Dh) and Line-Feed (Hex code 0Ah).
-The letters displayed in italics are replaced by the calculated values whereas the other characters are part of the string:
+The Short FDM String is a sequence of 23 ASCII characters containing simplified information about the frequency deviation FD and time deviation TD, separated by a space character (ASCII code 20h).
+The string is terminated with a Carriage Return (CR, ASCII code 0Dh) and Line Feed (LF, ASCII code 0Ah).

+The letters displayed in italics below represent the measured values, while the other characters are unalterable elements of the string: